Kamal Nath: Rice export accusations

 In 2007, during Kamal Nath's tenure as Commerce minister, an Empowered Group of Ministers that included Nath, Pranab Mukherjee, and Sharad Pawar helped lift a ban on the export of non-basmati rice.
 It was alleged that PSUs involved in export of this rice to Africa outsourced the efforts to domestic private companies.
 It is claimed that the private companies made large profits while the PSUs reported small margins.

 He was charge sheeted in the Hawala scandal and denied a ticket by the Congress itself in 1996, wherein he made his wife Alka Nath stand for elections from the Chhindwara (Lok Sabha constituency).

-1984 Anti Sikh Genocide
+1984 anti-Sikh massacre

-On 1 November 1984, a day after Indira Gandhi's assassination, anti Sikh Massacre broke out in Delhi as a result of which at least 2,733 people were killed by mobs.
-Nanavati commission led by a retired Judge of the Supreme Court of India investigated the riots some 25 years after it happened but were unable to find surviving evidence.
+On 1 November 1984, a day after Indira Gandhi's assassination, an anti-Sikh massacre broke out in Delhi as a result of which at least 2,733 people were killed by mobs.
+The Nanavati commission, led by a retired Judge of the Supreme Court of India, investigated the riots some 25 years after they happened but was unable to find surviving evidence.
 The commission found that the allegations of his involvement lacked sufficient evidence as of 2008–09.
 Nath was not charged and he later stated that he was "fully absolved" by the Nanavati Commission.